Mactherobot/sdith-rust/sdith/README.md

 Features

-- `mul_spec`: Use the multiplication in the spec implementation instead of the lookup implementation seeing a small performance decrease but probably constant time
+- `mul_shift_and_add`: Use shift-and-add multiplication instead of the lookup implementation seeing a small performance decrease but probably constant time
 - `xof_blake3`: Use the Blake3 XOF implementation
 - `hash_blake3`: Use the Blake3 hash implementation